gy19sr/Assessment_1/README.md

 ## Instructions to run model:

-open "Model.py" in Spyder (Phthon)
+1. open "Model.py" in Spyder (Phthon).
-Run model
+2. Run model.
-full screen the pop up model window use the slider to change the number of sheep then click the "change sheep amount" button use the slider to change the number of wolves then click the "change wolf amount" button
+3. full screen the pop up model window.
+4. use the slider to change the number of sheep.
+5. then click the "change sheep amount" button.
+6. use the slider to change the number of wolves.
+7. then click the "change wolf amount" button.
-Only once those are set should you then click the "Run Model" Button Once the model finishes you can click "quit" the console will print if the stopping condition is met and number of iterations
+8. Only once those are set should you then click the "Run Model" Button.
+9. Once the model finishes you can click "quit".
+10. the console will print if the stopping condition is met and number of iterations.

 ### Running the model again:
 If wish to run model again, make sure you end the run by clicking the red square in console.
 Then restarting the kernal ensures that the model will run smoothly again